-Citizens’ Assemblies are in the news, from the assemblies that led to the referendums on equal marriage and abortion in Ireland, to demands for a Citizens’ Assembly on Brexit to sort out the blockages at Westminster.
+Citizens’ Assemblies are often in the news, from the assemblies that led to the referendums on equal marriage and abortion in Ireland, to the Citizens’ Assembly of Scotland and local council climate assemblies.

-While the Electoral Reform Society has helped run two citizens’ assemblies recently, and political scientists have been studying them for years, to most people the phrase ‘Citizens’ Assembly’ means little.
+While the Electoral Reform Society has helped run two citizens’ assemblies, and political scientists have been studying them for years, to most people the phrase ‘Citizens’ Assembly’ means little.

 Firstly, Parliament and your local council are not citizens’ assemblies.
-Rather than elections, the members of a citizens’ assembly are typically selected at random from the general public – like a jury, where we all have an equal chance of joining.
+Rather than elections, the members of a citizens’ assembly are typically assembled at random from the general public – like a jury, where we all have an equal chance of joining.
 It is still up to elected politicians whether or not to follow the assembly’s recommendations.